-Based on the compact Herald saloon, the Triumph Spitfire was Triumph’s attempt to take on the Austin Healey Sprite and the new MG Midget.
-Here’s what you need to know before buying
+Based on the Herald saloon, the Triumph Spitfire was an attempt to take on the Austin-Healey Sprite and MG Midget.
+Here’s what to look for

 It’s no secret that the Spitfire was inspired by the success of the Sprite and the quickest route to production was to borrow the chassis of the Triumph Herald and clothe it in a new sports body.
 The design work was entrusted to Triumph favourite Giovanni Michelotti, the Spitfire employing a hybrid construction with the body being welded in sections but retaining a separate chassis.
 This allowed a much more rigid structure than the Herald, while also allowing the car to sit closer to the ground thanks to the deletion of the Herald’s side members, with strengthened sill members making up for the lost rigidity.
 The powerplant was the 948cc 63 bhp engine.